genevaers/User-Documentation/docs/AdvancedFeatures/SecurityOverview.md

 Selecting the **Migrate in** permission for an environment, allows the user to migrate metadata into this environment (the target environment).
 The source environment must be a different environment the user has permissions to access.

 Create and migrate permissions are setup by administrators.
-See **Group Security** under [Specifying Users, Groups and Permissions](./MetaData/SpecifyUsersGroupsPerm.md)
+See **Group Security** under [Create Users, Groups and Permissions](./MetaData/CreateUsersGroupsPerm.md)